codeforkansascity/clear-my-record-law-codification/docs/project/Time_Line.md

 Suggestions can be emailed to captain@codeforkc.org

+### 2022 - Benton County moved from the 27th circuit to the 30th Circuit.
+Effective on January 1, 2022.

 ### 2018 - Re-classification (of statutes?)

 ### 2016 - New longer Charge Code numbers take effect 25-Aug-2016.